-Some might feel overwhelmed with all of the activity and find this time of year a trigger which can lead to challenging behaviour.
+Christmas can be a wonderful time for fun, adventure and of course lots of family activities for many families, but we know it can also be a difficult time for an adopted child.
+Some might feel overwhelmed with all of the activity and this time of year can be a trigger which can lead to challenging behaviour.
 Equally, adults may naturally be keen to host the ‘perfect’ Christmas for their children, but this can often lead to stress and disappointment if things don’t work out quite to plan.

 We asked our adopters to share their tips on having a smooth Christmas for families who do find this time of year difficult which we are delighted to share in this article.

-1. Parent your way – you know what your child needs most so don’t be afraid to put your foot
+Remember you know what your child needs most so as our adopters say don’t be afraid to put your foot down where needed.

 Ignore comments from friends or family who have no experience of parenting kids from trauma.

-Jane, mum of 15-year-old and 11-year-old
+Jane, mum of two

 Rest days from school if needed, consider each invitation and not being afraid to say no thanks.